Image credit: Sketch illustration by Inna Lugovyh

 ShotSpotter — now SoundThinking — is a for-profit technology company that uses microphones, algorithmic assessments, and human analysts to record audio and attempt to identify potential gunshots.
 A public records document from 2014 describes a deployment process that considers locations for microphones including government buildings, housing authorities, schools, private buildings and utility poles.

 According to city records, Boston has spent over $4 million on ShotSpotter since 2012, deploying the technology mostly in communities of color.
 Despite the hefty price tag, in nearly 70 percent of ShotSpotter alerts, police found no evidence of gunfire.
-In one case, ShotSpotter was set off by a piñata at a birthday party.
 The records indicate that over 10 percent of ShotSpotter alerts flagged fireworks, not weapons discharges.

 The records add more evidence to support what researchers and government investigators have found in other cities: ShotSpotter is unreliable, ineffective, and a danger to civil rights and civil liberties.
 It’s time to end Boston’s relationship with ShotSpotter.
 Boston’s ShotSpotter contract expires in June, making now the pivotal moment to stop wasting millions on this ineffective technology.